-After moving to Uvita, Costa Rica, (about a 3 hour drive from San Jose airport) with my wife during the summer of 2021, Jas and I could not believe just how delicious and fresh the food in Costa Rica was!
-Jas was happy with the black bean soup we tried, and I loved the Arroz con Pollo.
+After moving to Uvita, Costa Rica (a small beach town 4-hour drive from San Jose) with my wife during the summer of 2021, Jas and I could not believe just how delicious and fresh the food in Costa Rica was, especially at the Uvita Farmer’s market!
+Jas was happy with our black bean soup, and I loved the Arroz con Pollo.
 But we quickly discovered one of our top favorite local dishes, El Casado Costa Rica.

 Casado is a traditional Costa Rica cuisine served for lunch in many local sodas, restaurants, and homes.
 The meal is a smorgasbord of food from the 5 different food groups.
 It consists of rice and beans, fried plantains, pasta, salad, and a flour or corn tortilla with an option of beef, chicken, pork, or fish.
 No worries, picky eaters, no raw fish here.

 I’ve come to love Costa Rican cuisine, especially Casado, and no one in town prepares this dish better than the soda Ranchito Dona Maria.
-But since it’s not always practical to hit up Dona Maria’s soda every time I have a hankering for this hardie meal, it’s simple enough that I can prepare it at home.
-All I need to do is make sure that I have all the right traditional Costa Rican ingredients.
+But since it’s not always practical to hit up Dona Maria’s soda every time I have a hankering for this hearty meal, it’s simple enough that I can prepare it at home.
+All I need to do is ensure I have all the right traditional Costa Rican ingredients.

-Luckily for me, I don’t have to travel far to do my shopping.
-I can pick up everything that I need from one place and be certain that the food is among the freshest available in town.
-What and where is this magical place?
-Well, it’s the Uvita Farmers Market, and it’s located right behind my house, and my favorite time to go is Saturday morning.
+Luckily, I don’t have to travel far to do my shopping.
+I can pick up everything I need from one place and be sure that the food is among the freshest available in town.
+So what and where is this magical place?
+Well, it’s the Uvita Farmers Market, located right behind my house, and my favorite time to go is Saturday morning.

-The farmer’s market is a twice-weekly event showcasing the local farmer, artisans, and their tasty products (tres leches is my favorite) made with love.
-The Uvita Farmer’s Market is one of the markets in Costa Ballena.
+The Uvita farmers market opens twice a week to showcase the local farmer, artisans, and their tasty products (tres leches is my favorite) made with love.
+The Farmer’s Market is one of the few fresh markets in Costa Ballena.